Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Documentation:
     - https://developers.cloudflare.com/cache/how-to/set-caching-levels/

-- Ensure that sensitive and personal information pages are not index when hosted on the web
+- Ensure that admin,user and error pages specific webpages are not indexed by default
-  - implemented no robot into the <head> tag
+  - Only guest pages are indexed
 ---

 ## Wei Ren: